automationhacks/automationhacks.github.io/_posts/2022-05-19-hello-espresso-part-5-automating-webviews.md

     }
 ```

-If you are not familiar with how to find web locators, search with keywords
+If you are not familiar with how to find **web locators**, search with keywords
 "locators xpath" or "locators css" in google and you should be able to find tons
 of resources.

-You could refer to
+Alternatively, You could refer to
 [Selenium Tips: Better Locators in Selenium](https://saucelabs.com/blog/selenium-tips-better-locators-in-selenium)
 post from Sauce Labs as a starter

-### The test
+### Let's write our test

-The complete test looks like below:
+You can see the complete test below:

 ```java
 package com.example.android.testing.espresso.web.BasicSample;